halgurd18/poisoned_water_detection/README.md

 This research and dataset is supported and created by a group of researchers from Koya University, and you can read more on: https://www.koyauniversity.org/ku/node/457

+If anyone want to use the dataset and make further research, kindly, should cite the paper as the following:
+Maghdid, H.S., Salah, S.R.H., Taher, A.H., Bayram, H.M., Sabir, A.T., Kaka, K.N., Taher, S.G., Abdulrahman, L.S., Al-Talabani, A.K., Asaad, S.M. and Asaad, A., 2023.
+A Novel Poisoned Water Detection Method Using Smartphone Embedded Wi-Fi Technology and Machine Learning Algorithms. arXiv preprint arXiv:2302.07153.